Box-Office Bunny: Plot

 The action takes place in a massive movie theater, called "Cineminium".
 It is a 100-screen multiplex, constructed right above Bugs's rabbit hole.
 When Bugs surfaces within the theater, usher Elmer Fudd attempts to drive him away because Bugs did not purchase a ticket.
-Meanwhile, Daffy finds the admission fee of the multiplex to be too high for his tastes.
-He instead uses his library card to force open a door and sneak inside.
+Meanwhile, Daffy finds the admission fee of the multiplex too expensive, and instead uses his library card to force open a door and sneak inside, only to stumble into Elmer and Bugs.
+To divert attention from his own illegal entry, Daffy joins forces with Elmer against Bugs.

-The would-be free rider stumbles on the usher, Elmer.
-To divert attention from his own illegal entry, Daffy drives Elmer to further focus on Bugs.
-He also joins forces with him against Bugs.
 Following a chase through the movie theater, Bugs manages to trap his opponents within a projection screen and within the film depicted on it.
-It’s apparently part of the slasher film subgenre and the trapped duo are confronted by a "hockey-mask wearing, chainsaw-wielding maniac".
+It is apparently part of the slasher film subgenre and the trapped duo are confronted by a "hockey-mask wearing, chainsaw-wielding maniac".
 This scares Daffy and Elmer as they try to escape.
 Bugs ends the cartoon by saying, "It takes a miracle to get into pictures, and now these two jokers wanna get out."

-During the Drum ending, Daffy and Elmer break through the Drum in their attempt to escape the movie, and Bugs pokes out of the hole that they made and simply says to the audience "and that's all, folks!".
+During the ending title, Daffy and Elmer break through the center in their attempt to escape the movie, and Bugs pokes out of the hole that they made and simply says to the audience, "And that's all, folks!".